Open each tab for information about each level of dance.

 - This is considered a level of our freestyle category.

-- However, dancers may compete at this level and another level of freestyle but conditional on them competing with a different partner in the two categories.
+- However, dancers may compete at this event and another level of freestyle, conditional on them competing with a different partner in the two categories.

 - At the discretion of the Directors, an advanced couple can be invited to dance up.
 In the case that they do not place they have the right to drop back down.

-- Special dispensation – If you have never placed in Champions (Masters) & have not competed in Champions (Masters) for last 3 years, you are eligible to apply for dispensation to compete at advanced at the discretion of the Directors.
+- Special dispensation – If you have never placed in Champions & have not competed in Champions for last 3 years, you are eligible to apply for dispensation to compete at Advanced at the discretion of the Directors.

 DWAS & Freestyle category notes